Vaccine Info

 December 23, 2022 - Local media reported Dr. D Nageshwar Reddy, Chairman, AIG Hospitals stated, "We knew from our previous studies that mixed vaccines produce better immune response; therefore when the Govt approved Corbevax to be given as a heterologous booster to individuals already vaccinated with COVISHEILD, we aimed to determine how a different vaccine platform (protein-based) will impact the immune response, especially in context of the Omicron variant."

-June 30, 2022 - Taylor Francis Online published a Review: Expert review on global real-world vaccine effectiveness against SARS-CoV-2: protection appears equivalent for mRNA vaccines and vector vaccines like AZD1222, as supported by our analysis of Asian and relevant international data, and by insights from SEA experts.
+June 30, 2022—Taylor Francis Online published a Review: Expert review on global real-world vaccine effectiveness against SARS-CoV-2: Protection appears equivalent for mRNA vaccines and vector vaccines like AZD1222, as supported by our analysis of Asian and relevant international data and insights from SEA experts.

 March 22, 2022 - Wiley Online published Original Research: Kinetics of immune responses to the AZD1222/Covishield vaccine with varying dose intervals in Sri Lankan individuals.
 Conclusions - Both dosing schedules resulted in high antibody and T-cell responses post-vaccination.
 However, those with a longer dosing gap had a higher magnitude of responses, possibly as immune responses were measured six weeks post the second dose compared to 12 weeks post the second dose.